 Upon satisfying the ancillary study protocols, Add Health exchanges the preliminary IDs for AIDs, then disseminates the AID-identified participant data to the Ancillary Study Investigator.
-At this time, the Ancillary Investigator is provided a one-year period of exclusive access to the data, during which they may submit manuscripts, abstracts, or presentations related to the Ancillary Study as specified in the Add Health restricted-use data agreement.
+At this time, if the ancillary study is funded by an NIH grant, the Ancillary Investigator is provided exclusive access to the data through the end of the performance period, during which they may submit manuscripts, abstracts, or presentations related to the Ancillary Study.
+If not funded by NIH, Add Health will adhere to the researcher's funding agency's data sharing policies.

-Following the one-year period for biospecimen ancillary studies, Add Health will release the final dataset to the user community.
+At the end of the researcher's exclusive data access, Add Health will release the final dataset to the user community.